Classification-group09/classsification-of-Buddhist-Religious-Item/README.md

 Website built using: HTML/CSS/JS, Bootstrap, Flask, Python Click here to visit our Web-Application
 Why classification of Buddhist Religious Item
-•	To preserve culture
+- 	To preserve culture
-•	To educate youth about Buddhist religious items and its purpose.
+- 	To educate youth about Buddhist religious items and its purpose
-•	To provide online web based interface to classify Buddhist religious item.
+- 	To provide online web based interface to classify Buddhist religious item

 This web-application is developed to classify following Buddhist religious item:
 1. Dorje/Vajra
 2. Rosary